On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: From Policy Gradient to Actor-Critic

 Next, we discuss how \eqref{equ:policy_grad_3} can be used to develop stochastic methods to address \eqref{equ:max_goal}.
 Unbiased samples of the gradient $\nabla J(\theta)$ are required to perform the stochastic gradient ascent, which hopefully converges to a stationary solution of the nonconvex maximization.
-One way to obtain an estimate of the gradient $\nabla J(\theta)$ is to evaluate the score function and $Q$ function at the end of a rollout whose length is drawn from a geometric distribution with parameter $1-\gamma$ \cite{Zhang_SICON}[Theorem 4.3].
+One way to obtain an estimate of the gradient $\nabla J(\theta)$ is to evaluate the score function and $Q$ function at the end of a rollout whose length is drawn from a geometric distribution with parameter $1-\gamma$ \citep{Zhang_SICON}[Theorem 4.3].
 If the $Q$ function evaluation is unbiased, then the stochastic estimate of the gradient $\nabla J(\theta)$ is unbiased as well.
 We therefore define the stochastic estimate by

+where the tuple $(s_T, a_T)$ is drawn from end of the geometric rollout of length $T\sim\textbf{Geom}(1-\gamma)$.
+Of course, such an approach is very inefficient with respect to samples, as it does not utilize the state action transitions up until the final tuple.
+Using the entire trajectory for the actor update comes at the cost of a biased gradient estimate.
+Before we characterize this bias, we will discuss how to evaluate the $Q$ function using the single point estimation for simplicity.

-We consider the case where the $Q$ function admits a linear parametrization of the form $\hat Q_{\pi_\theta}(s,a) = \xi^\top \varphi(s,a)$, which in the literature on policy search is referred to as the \emph{critic} \cite{konda1999actor}, as it ``criticizes" the performance of actions chosen according to policy $\pi$.
-Here $\xi\in \Xi \subset \mathbb{R}^p$ and $\varphi:\mathcal{X} \times\mathcal{A} \rightarrow \mathbb{R}^p$ is a (possibly nonlinear) feature map such as a network of radial basis functions or an auto-encoder.
-Moreover, we estimate the parameter $\xi$ that defines the $Q$ function from a policy evaluation (critic only) method after some $T_C(k)$ iterations, where $k$ denotes the number of policy gradient updates.
-Thus, we may write the stochastic gradient estimate as
+We consider the case where the $Q$ function admits a linear parametrization of the form $\hat Q_{\pi_\theta}(s,a) = \xi^\top \varphi(s,a)$, which in the literature on policy search is referred to as the \emph{critic} \citep{konda1999actor}, as it ``criticizes" the performance of actions chosen according to policy $\pi$.
+We let $\varphi:\mathcal{S} \times\mathcal{A} \rightarrow \mathbb{R}^p$ be a (possibly nonlinear) feature map such as a network of radial basis functions or an auto-encoder known \emph{a priori}.
+The choice to consider the $Q$ function with a linear function approximator comes from the well known convergence results of linear critic-only methods.
+In contrast, nonlinear function approximators suffer from the possibility of divergence, as is demonstrated by well known counterexamples \citep{baird1995residual,tsitsiklis1997analysis}.

+The critic parameter $\xi$ belongs to a bounded set $\xi\in \Xi \subset \mathbb{R}^p$ such that This is reasonable because \eqref{equ:Q_bndness} guarantees boundeness of the true $Q$ function.
+The boundedness of the estimate $\hat Q$ follows from requiring the feature map $\varphi(s,a)$ to be bounded, an assumption which can be achieved through normalization, which we subsequently state \begin{assumption} For any state action pair $(s,a) \in \mathcal{S} \times \mathcal{A}$, the norm of the feature representation $\varphi(s,a)$ is bounded by a constant $C_\varphi\in \mathbb{R}_+$. \end{assumption}